connormcd/listagg_clob/README.md

-# listagg_clob
+f# listagg_clob
 extends listagg beyond its varchar2 limits

 "Standard" LISTAGG takes varchar2 and returns a concatenation that may be longer than the limit of varchar2 which can be problematic.
 LISTAGG_CLOB takes *varchar2* inputs and returns a clob to workaround the limitation of the *output* length.
-There is an optional delimiter parameter which can be any character or sring up to 255 charactwers in length.
+There is an optional delimiter parameter which can be any character or string up to 255 characters in length.
 This defaults to ','.

 ## Installation Guide